 It was discretely decorated, not gaudy and tasteless.
 Wooden flooring, sofa and LCD TV, I found it a treat to rest in.

-My Hilton Athens Experience – Byzantino Restaurant
+The Hilton Athens Byzantino Restaurant

 Just off the main lobby on the Ground Floor is one of four places to dine at the Hilton, the Byzantino Restaurant.
 I was treated to lunch here and could choose from their a la carte menu, or the buffet.
 Well, being ‘me’ I went for the buffet, knowing I could return if I wanted to, again and again.